edbzn/blog/content/blog/practical-client-side-ddd-using-angular-and-nx-monorepos/index.md

 draft: true
 ---

-> Disclaimer : this post is opinionated since everyone fails to clearly defines the only way to implement DDD.
-Sometimes it's all about perspective.
+> Disclaimer : this post is opinionated since there is not only one way to implement client-side DDD, sometimes it's all about perspective.

 Some years ago I worked for the first time with Domain-Driven Design on back-end applications.
 I painfully discovered that managing DDD architecture requires tools and shared knowledge between team members.

-DDD is now coming in the client-side JavaScript world, and I recently started to work on project built with it, here are my thoughts.
+DDD is coming in the client-side world nowadays, and I recently started to work on project built with it, here are my thoughts.

 ## Shared knowledge